 Erik Lindbergh Speaker Biography

-Son of Charles Lindbergh, X-Prize Co-Founder, TEDx Speaker, Pilot, and Entrepreneur
+Grandson of Charles Lindbergh, Pilot, Entrepreneur, XPRIZE Co-Founder, TEDx Speaker, and Aviation Innovator

-Artist, entrepreneur and speaker, Erik Lindbergh is the grandson of Charles and Anne Morrow Lindbergh.
-An avid pilot, Erik holds commercial, instrument, flight instructor, and glider ratings.
-In 1996, he helped launch the XPRIZE Foundation in St. Louis.
+An accomplished pilot, Erik holds commercial, instrument, flight instructor, and glider ratings.
+In 1996, he helped launch the XPRIZE Foundation in St. Louis, supporting the creation of incentive competitions designed to drive breakthrough innovation in science and technology.

 Overcoming Obstacles

-Committed to a life of service to future generations, Erik is a passionate public speaker and serves as Chairman of the board for the Charles and Anne Morrow Lindbergh Foundation, as a Trustee of the XPRIZE Foundation, and served as a founding director of the Aviation High School in Seattle which is now ranked the #1 school in the state.
+Erik is a passionate advocate for innovation and future-focused education.
+He serves as Chairman of the Charles and Anne Morrow Lindbergh Foundation and has been involved with the XPRIZE Foundation as a trustee and advisor.
+He also contributed as a founding director of Aviation High School in Seattle, which has ranked among the top schools in Washington State.

 Erik Lindbergh Speaking Topics